Identifying the Parts of a Beehive

 Parts of the Langstroth beehive include:

 The boxes (also called supers) provide a place for bees to raise young and store food.
 Extra boxes are added to hold a honey crop for the beekeeper.
-A standard Langstroth hive holds 10 frames. ( 8 frame Langs are in use in some areas.)
+A standard Langstroth hive holds 10 frames. ( 8 frame Langs have risen in popularity.)

 Bottom Board – Base Part of a Beehive